11th November 2019

-The course will run over twelve weekends over the period of a year.
+The course will run over twelve two day sessions (Mondays and Tuesdays) over the period of a year.
 Total contact hours will be 180 hours with approximately 330 hours of home study.

-The course will be run at West Linton, 10/15 minutes south of the Edinburgh City Bypass.
+The course will be run at Carlops Village Hall, Carlops on the A702 (15 minutes south of Edinburgh City Bypass) and at West Linton, (20 minutes south of the Edinburgh City Bypass).

 For those requiring accommodation there are 2 options: Peggyslea and Patieshill Bed and Breakfasts.
 Patieshill is within easy walking distance of the Hall and is the cheaper of the two, whilst Peggyslea is a bit more spacious, but more expensive and about a mile away.

 Method of Study

 The course will be run over twelve two day sessions which will be run approximately once a month and will cover both the practical and theoretical elements of the course.
 This learning will be supplemented by approximately 30 hours of home study each month which will include assignments, practice of techniques, and a dissertation.
 Students must complete a minimum of 12 hours of clinical experience during the course.
 Students will be encouraged to form small study groups to allow practice of practical techniques between monthly sessions.